The Multidisciplinary Science of Chemistry Education

 A key finding of this new consensus: When solving the types of problems we assign in pre-graduate school chemistry, the student brain has severe difficulty when trying to solve by “understanding based on concepts,” but has strength in recalling procedures that have successfully solved past problems.
 As University of Virginia cognitive scientist Daniel Willingham summarizes, cognitive studies nearly always find “understanding is remembering in disguise.”2

 For many of us, this finding is both unexpected and disappointing.
 Nonetheless, in seeking to help the student brain learn, it is likely we agree: It is best to be guided by the consensus of science on how the brain learns.

 The goal of this blog is to help instructors to both learn the findings of the new cognitive science and apply them to improve instruction.

-The views expressed in the blog are the personal perspectives of the author of each post.
-The blog authors invite alternative and opposing viewpoints in the Comments.
-When those viewpoints are lengthy, we will invite, and our readers are invited to request, the opportunity to post as guest authors.
+In discussions of the implications for instruction of consensus cognitive science, alternative and opposing viewpoints are welcome in the Comments.
+When those viewpoints are lengthy, readers will be invited to post as guest authors.

 Feedback is welcome!
 Email ChemReviewTeam ( at ) ChemReview.Net .

 1. Constructivist Instruction: Success or Failure?
 Tobias, S.; Duffy, T. M., Eds.; Routledge: New York, 2009.